DATASCI 185: Introduction to AI Applications

 How it works with deepfakes:

-• Corrections feel like an attack on identity, not just on facts
+• Corrections still feel like an attack on identity, even when they aren’t

 Confirmation bias is not about intelligence.
 Educated people are sometimes better at rationalising bad evidence, because they have more tools to construct justifications.